 I climbed into bed and lay down in our dark room.
 The soundtrack outside was one of gales, rain and frantic sheep, as they ran around trying to take shelter from the storm.
 It sounded like one was trying to get in through our window.
 I thought about Kópakonan, out there somewhere in the wind and rain, ready to avenge her family and of the Islands’ lighthouses shining brightly out to sea.
-I felt a world away from home – and it was pretty exciting.
+I felt a world away from home – and it was incredibly exciting.

 When I opened the curtains the next morning, it looked like we were floating in the middle of a cloud.
-Ahead of me was thick, white fog that when I opened the window, rolled into the room.
+Ahead of me was thick, white fog that, when I opened the window, rolled into the room.
 Gone was the view of the ocean and the capital, and the only evidence I had that we were still on land was the sound of the odd confused sheep, stumbling around outside.
 Lesson one when visiting the Faroe Islands: the weather.
-From bright sunshine one minute, to thick fog the next, the Faroe Islands’ position in the middle of a gulf stream means that the weather is changeable, to say the least.
+From bright sunshine, to thick fog, the Faroe Islands’ geographic position in the middle of a gulf stream means that the weather is changeable, to say the least.

 After dressing for a few different weather systems, we set off for our first day of exploring: beginning with Torshavn.
 This pretty little harbour is the epicentre of the Faore Islands, featuring the Prime Minister’s office (you can knock on the window and wave in), the main shipping port, beautiful boutiques and award-winning restaurants.
 Filled with paintbox coloured wooden houses and traditional turf covered cottages, it’s an easy introduction to the people and culture of the Islands.
 First stop was the historical quarter of Tinganes, with its buildings dating back to the 17th century.